JeffSabol/Virus-Checkers/README.md

 `npm install`

+If the default API key does not work you will now have to insert your own.
+In the file `backend\node_modules\node-virustotal\v3.js` set the variable `defaultKey` to the public API key obtained from Virus Total.

 ## Starting the Front End and Back End
 Once the database is running and the packages are installed running the website requires two command terminals one for the front end and one for the back end